hungluu/honeyjs/README.md

 ## jQuery

 HoneyJS also supports jQuery as well.
-HoneyJS jQuery plugin editon is fully integrated with jQuery functionality.
+HoneyJS jQuery plugin edition is fully integrated with jQuery functionality.

 You can use HoneyJS jQuery plugin like this